How Crisis Pregnancy Centers Spread Across the Carolinas

 Mapping three decades of expansion and what it means for reproductive access

-In 1990, there were 62 crisis pregnancy centers (CPCs) in North and South Carolina.
-By the late 2010s, that number had grown to over 150.
-During the same period, the number of abortion providers barely moved, hovering between 18 and 26.
+In 1990, there were roughly 60 crisis pregnancy centers (CPCs) in North and South Carolina.
+By 2019, that number had grown to 146.
+During the same period, the number of abortion providers barely moved, going from 20 in 1990 to 23 in 2019.

 This post walks through the data behind my job market paper on CPCs and fertility decisions, starting with the most basic question: where did these centers open, and why does that geography matter?